by: Victor Verschuur

 What I mean by this is try to fill the things you might normally do alone with some socialising.
 Go eat dinner in the cafeteria, go work in a cafe, go to the gym together.
 You can do this on your own and just randomly meet others at the location as many students work in cafes or eat in the cafeteria.
 Or plan ahead, send a text asking who wants to join.
 This will make your days a lot more enjoyable and lead to better and or more friends.

 3. Organise activities yourself and send open invites

-Besides the many ESN events that will be organized for you, don’t hesitate to make your own!
-Do you enjoy chess? organise a tournament, Want to throw a party? approach a bar and ask if they'd be willing to host.
+Besides the many ESN events that will be organised for you, don’t hesitate to make your own!
+Do you enjoy chess?
+Organise a tournament!
+Want to throw a party?
+Approach a bar and ask if they'd be willing to host!
 Do you like playing board games?
 There is always someone that would either like to try or is a fan as well.
 Whatever you can think of, there is probably someone that would like to join.